jiangzhengkai/jiangzhengkai/README.md

 Hi there 👋

-👨‍💻‍ I am currently a Technical Staff at The Hong Kong University of Science and Technology.
-My research focuses on content generation and AI Avatar.
+👨‍💻‍ My research focuses on AIGC and MLLM.

-👋 I like to train large-scale models.
+👨‍💻‍ I like to train large-scale models.